Politics in the Crossfire

 Efficiency can be valuable.
 But when the very tools we depend on to warn of danger, issue benefits, or support disaster relief are cut for optics, we’re left exposed.
 The people deserve lean government—but not one that’s hollowed out and unresponsive.

-🗣️ Join the conversation on thefficiencye forum
+🗣️ Join the conversation on the Efficiencye Forum

 Comments